Back to Top

 Initial Configuration Settings

-Now, the token, and refresh Token will automatically be generated.
+Now, the Token, Refresh Token, and Token Expiration will automatically be generated.

 Lastly, Save the configuration settings.